drshahizan/SECP3843/submission/izzahmardhiah/question1/question1.md

 4. Implement data storage and retrieval for MySQL

-5. Implement data storage and retrieval for MongoDB:
+5. Implement data storage and retrieval for MongoDB

 ## Question 1 (b)